gitops-community/website/docs/kit/README.md

 ![alt_text](/slides/3_GitOps_BizValue_Cornelia_32_GitOps=Cloud_native_Delivery_and_Ops.png "3_GitOps_BizValue_Cornelia_32_GitOps=Cloud_native_Delivery_and_Ops")

 (From [GitOps for Cost Efficiency, Compliance, Velocity, Security, Resilience, and more!](https://youtu.be/huKH5xhzQwQ) – Cornelia Davis)

+### Scaling the team and meeting CapEx and OpEx needs:

+Vuk Gojnic of Deutsche Telekom (29:45) shares that by having the team spend less time on repetitive tasks, they can scale and do more with the same streamlined team.
+Similarly, with a self-healing platform, that means that the service desk team is dealing with fewer tickets when the system can resolve some of them itself.
+(From [GitOps Days Day 1 Roundtable](https://youtu.be/MHgV_9FNU3s))

+Kyle Rockman (see 7:03) says that the way to start scaling a team is not by throwing more people at the needs.
+Instead, you provide automation and self-service to developers.
+Kyle’s fairly small team could leverage automation and self-service through GitOps to do less manual work and more innovative work.
+(From [GitOps Practitioner Highlight – Under Armour – Kyle Rockman](https://youtu.be/00MCUAgzLQk))

+### Uptime and Reliability:

+Taylor Dolezal (25:55) shares how uptime is a common go-to shared benefit where leadership and teams can find agreement, so talking about how GitOps improves uptime can be a good starting point.
+From there, failure rates, SLOs, SLAs, and SLIs can be a place to find common goals and priorities.
+(From [GitOps Days Day 1 Roundtable](https://youtu.be/MHgV_9FNU3s))

+Kyle Rockman (see 5:54) says that GitOps brings Speed and Reliability to ship more quickly with confidence.
+This is because GitOps includes explicit review processes that eliminate human errors.
+(From [GitOps Practitioner Highlight – Under Armour – Kyle Rockman](https://youtu.be/00MCUAgzLQk))

+### Automation:

+Vuk Gojnic (see 16:55) talks about how they have infrastructure that manages itself by using Git as the source of truth.
+That means that the team no longer acts as admins that manage the infrastructure, but as observers or auditors who only intervene when something goes wrong.
+That’s the value of GitOps for them.
+(From [GitOps Days Day 1 Roundtable](https://youtu.be/MHgV_9FNU3s))

+Kyle Rockman (see 4:40) also shares how the first motivation to look at GitOps was automation.
+For them, automation would empower the developers to self-service to do what they need to do faster and better. (gaining the **_App team autonomy_** that Cornelia covers in the talk, [GitOps for Cost Efficiency, Compliance, Velocity, Security, Resilience, and more!](https://youtu.be/huKH5xhzQwQ)).
+(From [GitOps Practitioner Highlight – Under Armour – Kyle Rockman](https://youtu.be/00MCUAgzLQk))

+### Security:

+Maya Kaczorowski shares the 3 ways that GitOps contributes to security, and why security is important for business.
+The key business metric for security is no data loss, and having an approach like GitOps helps minimize costly human error, breaches, and vulnerabilities before they become costly company-wide problems.

+GitOps allows what Maya calls “Continuous Security” - the ability to be continuously integrating security at all times.
+When you have everything “as code” with GitOps, you can make your code as automated and error-free as possible.
+With GitOps, you push a change to code that’s reviewed, and then you use automation to do the hard stuff of deploying, monitoring, etc. You also have a pipeline where devs only need to focus on developing their apps, and any operations or security control can be automatically verified or enforced as part of that pipeline.
+Teams have a clear separation of responsibilities.

+So what is GitOps for Security?

+GitOps provides 1) Immutable infrastructure, 2) Single source of truth, and 3) Dev velocity to help you automate security.
+1. **Immutable infrastructure:** immutability protects you from making changes and errors.
+Since deployments are separate from development, you can deploy frequently knowing that if something goes wrong, then you find out immediately.
+2. **Single source of truth:** Having a single source of truth means that you have a single process to make changes.
+You can use Git to manage policies and implement necessary controls to meet your security needs.
+3. **Dev velocity:** version control, test automation, and other tooling available with Git allow devs to move faster and securely.
+With GitOps, you can optimize your mean time to remediate (MTTR) because if an upgrade is susceptible to vulnerabilities, you can quickly deploy a fix without breaking the infrastructure.
+For instance, users of GitHub’s Dependabot feature receive an automatically triggered PR to update a vulnerable dependency to a known fixed version.
+Repos that have enabled Dependabot have shown an average MTTR of about 40 days, way lower than many industry metrics that range from 180 days to 2 years.

+GitOps also improves security of the dev pipeline in 3 ways:
+1. **Code:** using Git means that you have a static file for comparing requirements.
+In YAML it’s pretty easy to check if you’re meeting them.
+If your access policies are declared in a config file, you know who has access to what and you can verify it in code.
+2. **Changes:** you have versioning so you know what you shipped and can roll back.
+Your commit history is an audit of comments, reviews, and a history of decisions that were made to your repo.
+3. **Production:** the single source of truth with a single process removes the humans who are error prone.
+You implement a single set of tests, security scans, and permissions to make these changes securely.

+GitOps provide Continuous Security, which will help you with supportability and security.
+If you want GitOps, discuss these benefits with your security team and how it will make both of your jobs easier.
+(From [Security and GitOps – Maya Kaczorowski (GitHub)](https://youtu.be/mneDm2ebl-g)

+Kyle Rockman (see 5:54) says that GitOps creates an audit trail so that you can show the auditors what’s been happening and you can meet PCI compliance requirements.
+(From [GitOps Practitioner Highlight – Under Armour – Kyle Rockman](https://youtu.be/00MCUAgzLQk))

+### Transparency and Collaboration:

+Javeria Kahn (see 6:00) shares how GitOps brings transparency to the org primarily from two capabilities:
+1. **Reversibility:** You can do rollbacks and lower mean time to resolving config-based outages with version controlling.
+2. **Audit trails:** You can track the history of a repo, its PRs, actions, etc.

+Because of these 2 benefits, the teams are able to build <span style="text-decoration:underline;">transparency</span>: there are no more obscure system changes and you become less dependent on individual employees who reach burnout from being on call.
+(From [GitOps Practitioner Highlight – Palo Alto Networks – Javeria Khan](https://youtu.be/HJHLIGL8NfQ))

+Javeria (see 7:50) states that GitOps promotes <span style="text-decoration:underline;">collaboration</span> between teams that build and use their resources.
+Between transparency and collaboration through GitOps, teams are able to improve the entire software development lifecycle.
+(From [GitOps Practitioner Highlight – Palo Alto Networks – Javeria Khan](https://youtu.be/HJHLIGL8NfQ))

+### Reduce the risk of relying on single employees:

+Relying on individual employees who live with the pager both raises risk for the company and causes burnout with the employee.
+Javeria Kahn (see 6:00) states that automation based on GitOps helps employees not get burned out, helps them expand their role, and helps reduce risk for the company with a reliable system.
+(From [GitOps Practitioner Highlight – Palo Alto Networks – Javeria Khan](https://youtu.be/HJHLIGL8NfQ))

 ## Starting the Conversation